 The process of Section~\ref{sec:structure1} utilized two applications of the Smith normal form in order to find the structure constants of $\F_{q^a}$-linear skew quasi-cyclic $\F_{q^m}$-codes $\C$.
 However, the theory used was much more general than is necessary for the current setting of nonlinear skew quasi-cyclic codes.
-Section~\ref{sec:totaldivisors} is devoted to the classification of \emph{total divisors} of skew polynomials, culminating in Theorem~\ref{thm:grcdmakesmagic}, which allows us to, in Section~\ref{sec:structure2}, only require one application of the Smith normal form to find the structure constants.
+Section~\ref{sec:totaldivisors} is devoted to the classification of \emph{total divisors} of skew polynomials, culminating in Theorem~\ref{thm:grcdmakesmagic}, which allows us to, in Section~\ref{sec:structure2}, use only one application of the Smith normal form to find a stacked basis $\boldsymbol{q}_1, \boldsymbol{q}_2,\ldots, \boldsymbol{q}_{r\ell}$ of $\F_{q^a}[X;\sigma]^{r\ell}$ and total divisors of $X^n-1$.

-In Section~\ref{sec:structure2} we analyze the algebraic structure of an $\F_{q^a}$-linear skew quasi-cyclic code $\C$ of length $\ell$.
-We consider the polynomial representation of the code, so that $\C$ is a $P_n$-submodule of $R_n^\ell$.
-We then use the Smith normal form to find a stacked basis $\boldsymbol{q}_1, \boldsymbol{q}_2,\ldots, \boldsymbol{q}_{r\ell}$ of $\F_{q^a}[X;\sigma]^{r\ell}$ and total divisors of $X^n-1$.
 These are used to obtain the $P_n$-module structure of $\C$ and to find an alternative generating set for $\C$.
-Besides, this stacked basis allow us to define a new inner product and dual space for $\C$.
+Additionally, this stacked basis allows us to define a new inner product and dual space for $\C$.